Austio/learning/ElasticSearch/elasticsearch-masterclass/10-querying.md

 // minimum_should_match
-// tells elasticsearch the number of should conditions that ought match "bool": {
+// tells elasticsearch the number of should conditions that ought match
+// to make a should a required match
+"bool": {
   "must": [
     {"match": {"name": "accounting"}}